-Hello, my name is Nick Leiter and I am a graduate student at the Woodrow Wilson School (WWS) of Public and International Affairs.
+Hello, my name is Nick Leiter and I am a graduate student at the School of Public and International Affairs (SPIA).
 I am also a military officer and helicopter pilot with a plethora of leadership and operational experiences over 13 years of active duty service.
 I will be developing my startup company, Uproot in the Keller Center’s eLab Accelerator program this summer.

 I had just attended a Keller Center workshop on creativity that was facilitated by Keith Sawyer.
 I have always associated creativity with being artistic and assumed that as a left-brained individual, I would never be creative, but Keith spoke about creativity as being a trait that is nurtured through deliberate and consistent actions.
 He stated that one method is taking two uniquely separate concepts that one wouldn’t normally associate together and blending them for new solutions.
 Around midnight that evening the idea of pairing the share economy to the residential mortgage industry and the military Permanent Change of Station (PCS) move system popped into my head.
 I mapped out much of the framework for the first iteration of the concept in that moment.

 Today’s active duty military members move, on average, every 3 years from one base to another.
 After years of serving their country, a service member’s long-term financial security is significantly disadvantaged due to the pressures the military relocation system has created that discourage them from purchasing real estate.
 I am passionately working on the solution to this problem: an online platform that allows military families to turn each move into a real estate investment.
 I believe I can create a six-figure nest egg for each active duty family over the course of a career as well as an attractive investment opportunity for institutional investors.